 Red Flag Headaches

-- Severe and sudden in onset (“worst headache of your life”)
+- A sudden, severe headache (“worst headache of your life”)

-- Headache associated with weakness, decreased wakefulness, confusion, speech difficulties, loss of balance, or loss of vision
+- Headache with weakness, decreased alertness, confusion, speech difficulties, loss of balance, or loss of vision

 - Headache with fever, neck stiffness, confusion, or rash

-- Headache with one-sided neck pain, eye pain, eye swelling, or vision loss
+- Headache with one-sided neck pain, eye pain/swelling, or vision loss

 - Headache with very high blood pressure